AARs (After Action Reports)

 Dear spineless lowlife person.

-I am - I am - I'm just taking my time to get rid of the bugs that has
+I am - I am - I'm just taking my time to get rid of the

 infected this lovely place on the Earth first.